 Thanks to Rachel Ashwell, “Shabby Chic” is now pretty much synonymous to the intentionally-wrinkled-yet-elegant linen slipcovers found on couches or bedding sheets, typically most noticeable if they’re skirted.

 An easy way to instantly change your room into something Shabby Chic would probably be to get long skirt linen slipcovers for your sofa, since it is the largest piece of everybody’s living space usually.
-Pick from off-white, light grey, duck egg blues and pale colours – the lighter it is, the more delicate and quaint look you’d achieve.
+Pick from natural linen or pure white colours – the lighter it is, the more delicate and quaint look you’d achieve.
 There’s certainly no fixed rule of thumb in designing though, as long as you feel that it looks good and hey – you might just become the very next Rachel Ashwell 🙂

 3. Re-purpose Old Furniture